Filtering#

 • groups (list of lists of str) – Lists of colnames of the experimental groups.
 Each group is filtered for at least n vv.

-• n (int, optional) – Minimum amount of valid values.
+• min_valid (int, optional) – Minimum amount of valid values.
 The default is 2.

 • valid_values (bool, optional) – True for minimum amount of valid values; False for maximum amount of missing values.
 The default is True.